-Of course, not every piece of legislation that Kohl-Welles sponsors in the Senate becomes law.
-In recent years, bills she introduced on such subjects as gun control, voting rights for felons, and embryonic cell research have failed to gain sufficient support to reach the governor's desk.
-In 2009, she took the bold step of sponsoring legislation that would have levied a 1-percent income tax on those making more than $500,000 a year.
-This also ran into stiff opposition and failed to pass, but if history is any guide, colleagues haven't heard the last from her on these and other issues which she deems important.
+Of course, not every piece of legislation that Kohl-Welles sponsored in the Senate became law.
+Bills she introduced on such subjects as gun control, voting rights for felons, and embryonic cell research failed to gain sufficient support to reach the governor's desk.
+In 2009, she took the bold step of sponsoring legislation that would have levied a 1-percent income tax on those making more than $500,000 a year, which also ran into stiff opposition and failed to pass.

 Jeanne Kohl-Welles's work both before and after entering political life has brought her widespread recognition and multiple awards and honors.
 Just a few among the many that have come her way are:

 - Legislator of the Year, Humane Society of the U.S. (2010)